VahidDev/AshampooWpf/readme.md

 * Design Pattern: MVVM
 * No IOC container or factory pattern is used.
 * Business and presentation layers are combined in a single project.

+# Importnant notes
+The application will preserve the current state of folders and files when the search is initiated.
+This means that if you pause the search and later resume it, any newly added files will not be included in the ongoing search.
+To see these newly added files, you'll need to reselect the drive, at which point the updated folders and files will become visible.